TechArtists/backend-firebase-function-save-payload/README.md

 The Cloud Function expects a single dictionary containing both metadata (e.g., `userPseudoID`, `folderPrefix`) and a nested `payload` dictionary.
 These are combined in the request body and processed together.

+The `savePayload` Cloud Function expects the incoming request body to be a dictionary containing:

+- `userPseudoID`: A unique user identifier, provided by the Firebase SDK on the client side.
+- `folderPrefix`: A constant string that defines the subfolder structure within the bucket.
+- `payload`: A nested dictionary containing the actual data you want to store (e.g., install dates, campaigns, user IDs).

 ---

 ### ☁️ Cloud Storage Permissions